-We recently added a couple new suspension kits by Ford Racing and Jarrod could not wait to get one of them on his 2013 Mustang GT.
-Jarrod went with the nonadjustable Ford Racing 2005-13 Mustang Strut, Shock And Spring Kit.
-This kit features Ford Racing Shock And Struts, Ford Racing Progressive Rate Lowering Springs (K Springs 1.5" drop), and Ford Racing GT500 Strut Mounts.
-Jarrod chose this kit because the "K" springs offer a slightly lower drop versus the kit that uses the Ford Racing Progressive Rate "P" Lowering Springs (1" drop springs).
+We recently added a couple of new suspension kits by Ford Performance, and Jarrod could not wait to get one on his 2013 Mustang GT.
+Jarrod went with the nonadjustable Ford Performance 2005-14 Mustang strut, shock, and spring Kit.
+This kit features Ford Performance shock and struts, Ford Performance Progressive Rate Lowering Springs (K Springs 1.5" drop), and Ford Performance GT500 strut mounts.
+Jarrod chose this kit because the "K" springs offer a slightly lower drop versus the kit that uses the Ford Performance Progressive Rate "P" Lowering Springs (1" drop springs).

-Installing a set of lowering springs, shocks and struts on a S197 Mustang is easy enough to complete in your driveway with simple handtools.
-For the most part, which kit you choose will determine how long this install should take you.
-With just the spring install you are looking at just under 2 hours where as with the shocks and struts you need to allow roughly an extra half hour for the rear shock install.
+Installing a set of lowering springs, shocks, and struts on an S197 Mustang is easy enough to complete in your driveway with simple hand tools.
+For the most part, which kit you choose will determine how long this installation should take you.
+With just the spring install you are looking at just under 2 hours, whereas with the shocks and struts you need to allow roughly an extra half hour for the rear shock install.

 - Jack stands